Updated: Apr 29

 A kind word from the blog author: This Checklist was created to assist novice to advanced event coordinators and participants in creating and cultivating their very best possible vendor experience.
 Vending can be rough and there's always some risk involved, but knowledge is power and I hope that by reviewing the tips & tricks below you may get the most of each event you decide to participate in!
 Happy Vending! - Lauren Elizabeth of Altar Ego Design

-Manage Your Fees: - If you can afford it always go for the best deal (typically highest price) fee if there are tiers with more benefits. - Check deadlines and see if you can afford them and balance your finances closer to the deadline. - Always pay before the deadline when possible to show you are serious/get priority. - It’s good to have at least two notoriously lucrative events lined up before paying for prospective fees. - Ask if they can accept a layaway or payment plan and get it in writing/notarized if possible. - Once a layaway is accepted stick to it.
+Manage Your Fees: - If you can afford it always go for the best deal (typically highest price) fee if there are tiers with more benefits. - Check deadlines and see if you can afford them and be sure to balance your finances closer to the deadline. - Always pay before the deadline when possible to show you are serious/get priority. - It’s good to have at least two notoriously lucrative events lined up before paying for prospective fees just in case. - Ask if they can accept a layaway or payment plan and get it in writing/notarized if possible. - Once a layaway is accepted stick to it.

-Think of Lighting: - Is the event indoor/outdoor and during what time of day/night? - Will the event be well lit? - Will I be expected to bring my own supplemental lighting? - Will I be provided power? - If outdoors/during the dark are generators allowed? - Will I need battery powered LED lighting and if so how much?
+Always Think of Lighting: - Is the event indoor/outdoor and during what time of day/night? - Will the event be well lit? - Will I be expected to bring my own supplemental lighting? - Will I be provided power? - If outdoors/during the dark are generators allowed? - Will I need battery powered LED lighting and if so, how much for how long?

 Manage Your Finances: - Price items to sell based on the venue/audience/popularity of event. - Come up with a good general range such as $25-$60/ $50-$100, etc. - Price range for different items such as art is between $80-$130 and jewelry between $40-$80 etc. (You alone can make this call better than I could!) - Do not under price your items!
 This undermines the fair prices and living wage prices of your fellow vendors and is considered bad vendor etiquette! - ‘Over price’ things you may not want to sell right away such as new items or items that may sell better at other events or do not include them in your vending inventory at all. - Stay set on your prices.
 Hagglers are for flea markets NOT indie art creators.
 Someone is always willing to pay you for your goods at the price you deserve to be paid. - Feel free to have free little swag items to toss in such as postcards, stickers and the like.
 People love good swag style items with their purchases!